GooseOb/gooseob.github.io/content/en/index.md

 My real name is Edvin Dulko.
 Now I'm a computer science student of the University of Lodz.

-I can start working right now but not full-time.
+I can start working right now but part-time.
 June is the last month of an academic year
 (and it's the month I'll be 18yo), so since july I can work full-time.